I-2-1-24.Handling Information Submitted or Associated in a Claim(s) File About a Person Other Than a Party to the Hearing

 • The representative may review Social Security Ruling 13-1p: Titles II and XVI: Agency Processes for Addressing Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges (ALJs) for more information about how the Social Security Administration handles allegations of general bias or a pattern of bias or misconduct by ALJs against a group or particular category of individuals.

-For an illustrative sample, see HALLEX I-2-1-99.
-The ALJ will ensure that staff associates a copy of his or her writing with the record.
+For an illustrative sample letter, see HALLEX I-2-1-99.
+The ALJ will ensure that staff associates a copy of the writing with the record.